Suriname: Paramaribo Climate Resilience and Flood Management Technical Assistance

-This component will support the Government during the first years of the investment implementation.
-The component will also contribute to building capacity in the Government to manage floods, by supporting the capacity for modelling-, forecasting, and pre-alerting the potential threats caused by floods.
+This component supported the Government during the first years of the investment implementation.
+The component also contributed to building government capacities to manage floods by supporting the capacity for modelling, forecasting, and pre-alerting the potential threats caused by floods.

 Partnerships and coordination

 The activities of the ACP-EU NDRR Project are consistent with and complementary to the objectives of other Disaster Risk Management projects and initiatives in Suriname, such as the Global Climate Change Alliance+ project implemented by UNDP.

 Window of Action